aldehir/ut2004-patches/README.md

   NOTE: You may notice that single player no longer hits up to 1000 fps.
 This was a misleading metric, as it only occurs when there are no OS events to process.
 The counter now reports an accurate fps.

+# Building

+See the [Building Guide](doc/building.md) for how to build UT2004 with these patches.